-The proposed contents of the MIGS checklist 1.1.
-All proposed descriptors in MIGS and the taxonomic groups to which they apply are listed.
+The proposed contents of the MIGS/MIMS checklist 1.2.
+All proposed descriptors in MIGS and the profiles (taxonomic groups) to which they apply are listed.
+MIMS consists of MIGS elements for metagenomes plus a set of environment-specific measurements.
 Taxa abbreviations: EU=Eukarya, BA=Bacteria and Archaea, PL=Plasmid, VI=Virus, OR=Organelle, and ME=Metagenome.
 Descriptors in grey are common to all taxonomic groups and are considered the 'core' of MIGS.
 “Source Material Identifier” is an exception; GSC recommends this to be a core descriptor, but as of yet physical archives (deposits in at least two culture collections for viable samples is recommended 21 and vouchers for specimens) are not yet routinely created for all cases/types of biological material subjected to genome sequencing.
 This is due to both cultural and technical issues.
 The need for universal and unique identifiers for metagenomic samples is an idea recently discussed in an exploratory workshop organized by the MetaFunctions group (www.metafunctions.org).
 In fact, the application of MIGS to our complete genome collection will require the designation of permanent and unique identifiers for all genome projects, something the INSDC is working to implement 16.
 Geographic location is applied in principle to all taxa but this is with the recognition that many isolates, especially eukaryotes, are highly domesticated laboratory organisms distantly separated from an environmental context of relevance.
 All descriptors deemed to be core are marked “M” (Minimum) and others which could be optionally applied to other groups with high priority are marked “X” (eXtra).
 Taxonomic groups for which a descriptor is not meaningfully are marked with a dash.
 This list of minimal information is recognized by the GSC as just a starting point for the description of genomes.